Wholesome food goes global

 Naturally, all of Novus' products offer clear, science-based benefits.
-For example, preservatives that maintain feed quality by preventing oxidation bolster food safety by keeping animals healthier.
-The same is true of feed additives that optimize animals' gut health, helping reduce the need for antibiotics.
+For example, feed additives that optimize animals' gut health, helping reduce the need for antibiotics.

 Sustainability is another focus.
 Case in point: Novus' organic trace minerals.
 These are chemically designed so that more of the minerals animals need stay inside them and less comes out as waste.
 The result?
 Healthy animals and a healthy environment.